lesleycw/f5xc-lab-101/lab3.rst

 Previously we configured a VIP that was advertised on F5's Regional Edge (PoP) locations.
-We will modify this configuration to expose the service on the "Outside" interface of the AppMesh node that is deployed in AWS.
-This will allow us to access the VIP via the Public IP Address (AWS Elastic IP) that is attached to that interface.
-If we wished to only have the service available within the AWS VPC we could opt to use the "Inside" interface that does not have an AWS EIP attached.
+We will modify this configuration to expose the service on the "Outside" interface of the AppMesh node that is deployed in Azure.
+This will allow us to access the VIP via the Public IP Address (Azure Public IP) that is attached to that interface.
+If we wished to only have the service available within the AWS VPC we could opt to use the "Inside" interface that does not have an Azure PIP attached.

 #.
 Under "Advanced Configuration" set "Where to Advertise the VIP" to "Custom"